-I aspire to provide space for students to develop skills necessary to work in a technologically dependent world, and problem-solvers who are eager to explore the world through a creative lens.
+Art education develops critical thinkers who ask questions and approach problems creatively.
+The art classroom encourages students to build a community with their peers and integrates learners from all disciplines.
+As a teacher, I aspire to provide space for students to develop skills necessary to work in a technologically dependent world, and problem-solvers who are eager to explore the world through a creative lens.

 Over the past 6 years Keren Hitchcock has worked with the manipulation of images and film as both student and employee.
 Hitchcock has developed her personal practice using photography, video works and installation to explore relationships between architecture, the body and technology.
 With a practice centered in the manipulation of technology and materials, she has become very comfortable working with a variety of digital editing tools.